Exercise tests Barksdale’s readiness

+Barksdale executed an exercise to test the readiness of all sides of the 2nd Bomb Wing, Sept.
+21 to 25, 2020.

-Aircrew from the 2nd Operations Group run to a B-52H Stratofortress during a readiness exercise at Barksdale Air Force Base, La., Sept.
-25, 2020.
-Exercises of this sort ensure the 2nd Bomb Wing is able to provide the nation with winning combat power.
+Exercises of this sort ensure the 2nd BW is able to provide the nation with winning combat power.

+“This recent event is about being prepared to meet the wing’s mission requirements, training and practice,” said Joshua Cormier, 2nd BW inspector general wing exercises director.
+“Similar to exercising your muscles, exercising the wing and tenant units strengthens the readiness of the force.”

+This exercise showed the capabilities of the 2nd BW.
+From medical to maintenance, all aspects of Barksdale were tested.

 |Date Taken: